Ankyloglossia (Tongue Tie)

 - Gagging or choking on foods

 Testing and diagnosis

-If a parent notices any eating difficulties in her infant, or speech impediments in her older child, she should bring her baby to her primary care provider for an evaluation.
+If a parent notices any eating difficulties in their infant, or speech impediments in their older child, parents should bring the baby to their primary care provider for an evaluation.
 The primary care provider will usually be able to make a diagnosis of tongue tie based on a physical exam.
 The primary care provider will then likely refer your child to an otolaryngologist, sometimes called an ENT (ear, nose and throat specialist).
 This specialist will confirm the diagnosis and be able to recommend the best treatment.
 During the evaluation, the otolaryngologist may:

 - Perform a physical exam of your child’s mouth and teeth and use a tongue depressor to elevate the tip of your child’s tongue

 - Ask questions about your child’s feeding behavior

 - Ask your older child to perform various exercises with their tongue to demonstrate maximum range of motion